Hranush Tovmasyan: Career

-Hranush Tovmasyan started her academic career at Yerevan Brusov State Linguistic University as a lecturer in 2004, followed by her step by step career progression to Associate Professor in 2009.
-In 2006 she launched her translation career getting a contract with the National Gallery of Armenia, which was then followed by a contract with OSCE/ODIHR as an interpreter for 2008 Presidential Elections Observation Mission.
+Hranush Tovmasyan started her academic career at Yerevan Brusov State Linguistic University as a lecturer in 2004, followed by her step by step career progression to associate professor in 2009.
+In 2006 she launched her translation career, getting a contract with the National Gallery of Armenia, which was then followed by a contract with OSCE/ODIHR as an interpreter for 2008 Presidential Elections Observation Mission.
 This contract served as a step for another contract with OSCE/ODIHR as an interpreter for the series of trials on “1 March Events.”
-In 2006, as a freshman in research, she was bestowed the Council of Young Scientists at Yerevan Brusov State Linguistic University as a Chairperson.
+In 2006, as a freshman in research, she was bestowed the Council of Young Scientists at Yerevan Brusov State Linguistic University as Chairperson.
 She chaired the Council till 2010 upon taking up the position of the head of the Chair of English Phonetics and Grammar at the same university.
 She quit the position in February 2013.
 In November–December 2010 Tovmasyan was contracted by the Government of Armenia to translate the official website of the National Gallery of Armenia in English and Russian.
 In 2012 Hranush Tovmasyan was contracted by the Ministry of Justice of Armenia as an expert translator in English to license notary public translators for a two-year term.
-Between 2010 and 2015 she was member of Yerevan Brusov State Linguistic University Governing Board.
-In 2011 she was bestowed membership in the Armenian Association for the Study of English at Yerevan State University which she gave up in 2019.
-Since 2019 Dr Tovmasyan has been an expert of academic degrees issuing program at Supreme Certifying Committee of Armenia and a standing member of 009 “Foreign Languages” specialized academic council based in Yerevan State University.
-In November–December 2019 Dr Tovmasyan jointly with the Supreme Certifying Committee initiated and authored "Research Literacy and Integrity" program for PhD students all over Armenia and read a lecture in its scope.
-Since 2020 Hranush has been an ANQA (National Center for Professional Education Quality Assurance Foundation) expert of higher education accreditation.
+Between 2010 and 2015 she was a member of Yerevan Brusov State Linguistic University Governing Board.
+In 2011 she was bestowed membership in the Armenian Association for the Study of English at Yerevan State University, which she gave up in 2019.
+Since 2019 Dr Tovmasyan has been an expert in the academic degrees issuing program at the Supreme Certifying Committee of Armenia and a standing member of 009 “Foreign Languages” specialized academic council based in Yerevan State University.
+In November–December 2019, Dr Tovmasyan, jointly with the Supreme Certifying Committee initiated and authored the "Research Literacy and Integrity" program for PhD students all over Armenia and read a lecture in its scope.
 She has teaching contracts with some local universities.

-Throughout her career Hranush has participated in range of conferences and workshops both in Armenia and abroad.
+Throughout her career Hranush has participated in a range of conferences and workshops both in Armenia and abroad.

 Dr Tovmasyan has authored numerous research publications and a university handbook.

 Hranush Tovmasyan has had an active voluntary experience volunteering in Armenia, France and Germany.

 Dr Tovmasyan speaks Armenian, English, Russian, Spanish and Italian languages.